RSD, Rejection Sensitive Dysphoria: 10 Tell-Tale Signs

 RSD is a symptom of ADHD that causes an intense emotional reaction to perceived or actual criticism and rejection.
 It can cause difficulty in regulating emotions and lead to feelings of sadness, anxiety, and even anger.

 It is a psychological disorder that affects how people interact with others socially.
 It can involve intense feelings of sadness, anxiety, self-loathing, and even potential thoughts of self-harm as a result of perceived or real rejection.
 It’s important to know you aren't alone in your struggles and that there are treatments available to help manage RSD.
-So how do you know if you have RSD?
-Here are ten signs that may indicate that you suffer from this condition: The Top Ten Symptoms:

 1. Intense sadness: People may experience feelings of profound personal failure and extreme sadness that can last for days or weeks at a time.